With #HerStory, Twitter Is Spotlighting Women In Journalism

-In honor of World Press Freedom Day on May 3, Twitter is spotlighting female voices in journalism around the world with the launch of a new monthly original video series, #HerStory.
+In honour of World Press Freedom Day on 3rd May, Twitter is spotlighting female voices in journalism around the world with the launch of a new monthly original video series, #HerStory.

 Advertisement